bigbadcyborg/bigbadcyborg/README.md

 👶 I was born and raised in Austin, Texas

-🔭 I’m currently working on ... finishing my CS degree
+🔭 I’m currently working on ... finishing my B.S. in Computer Science

-🌱 I’m currently learning ... system security and computer architecture
+🌱 I’m currently studying ... for compTIA Security+ certification test

 👯 I’m looking to collaborate on ... automated trading through binance API